EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Experiments and Results

 \subsubsection{Evaluation Metrics}

-For evaluating the accuracy of detectors, the mean Average Precision (mAP) with IoU threshold 0.5 is adopted, which is the widely used metric in object detection tasks.
+For evaluating the accuracy of detectors, the mean Average Precision (mAP) with IoU threshold 0.5 is adopted, which is the widely used metric in object detection tasks. mAP$_{07}$ and mAP$_{12}$ indicate the mAP under PASCAL VOC2007 and VOC2012 metrics\cite{everingham2010pascal}.
 The Average Precision (AP) of each category is employed to validate the detection accuracy of different categories.
 The frames per second (fps) is used to evaluate the inference speed.